November 20, 2020

 1) Anyone with symptoms should seek out testing immediately.

 - Symptoms of COVID-19 can include cough, shortness of breath, fever, chills, headache, muscle pain, sore throat, or loss of taste or smell.
-Read more about symptoms of COVID-19 and what you should do if you have symptoms, including information on COVID-19 in other languages at Coronavirus Disease 2019 (COVID-19) Key Messages.
+Read more about symptoms of COVID-19 and what you should do if you have symptoms, including information on COVID-19 in other languages at About COVID-19 and Translated Materials.

 - Community testing sites are best for people with mild symptoms.
 If you have moderate to severe symptoms call your doctor or health care provider or go to the hospital.